astra-vision/rain-rendering/README.md

 ### License

 The code is released under the [Apache 2.0 license](./LICENSE).
-The datasets are released under the [Creative Commons Attribution-NonCommercial-ShareAlike 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/).
+The data in the dataset zoo are released under the [Creative Commons Attribution-NonCommercial-ShareAlike 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/).